-- You must be able to provide information regarding the details of the exposure such as location and date.
+- If you are claiming a direct exposure, you must be able to provide information regarding the details of the exposure such as location and date.

-- You must file a claim with the NYS Workers’ Compensation Board within 2 years of the date of accident and 2 years from the day you knew or should have known the condition was work related.
+- You must file a claim with the NYS Workers’ Compensation Board within two years of the date of accident.

 - You may be entitled to other benefits provided under Federal or New York State laws for loss of salary or sick time.

-- The Board has advised that this information is based upon the current state of the law and is subject to change and depends on the exact circumstances of each employee.
+- This information is based upon the current state of the law and is subject to change and depends on the exact circumstances of each employee.

-Medical benefits and a wage replacement benefit that is up to 2/3 of your average weekly wage.
+They are entitled to medical benefits and a wage replacement benefit that is up to 2/3 of their average weekly wage.
 However, the appropriate statutory maximums will apply with regard to the wage replacement benefit.